insilica/gdc-spark-gitbook/2_tumor_similarity/README.md

 2. **ba2ba71d-2d57-4154-a712-84a3ef19247d**:
 Associated with skin cutaneous melanoma case [2e0f7da5-9078-4c7f-b074-565246529a83](https://gdc-portal.nci.nih.gov/cases/2e0f7da5-9078-4c7f-b074-565246529a83)

 This illustrates that additional steps are necessary before aliquot similarities are likely to be predictive of shared clinical or phenotypic features.
+We go into those steps in [Advanced Tumor Similarity](/2_tumor_similarity/advanced.md)